-Pilates classes at Eastern Sports and Spinal Care involve individually focussed exercise using specific Pilates Equipment.
+Equipment classes at Eastern Sports and Spinal Care involve individually focussed exercise using specific Pilates equipment in addition to traditional gym equipment.
 The exercises make use of the equipment to challenge core control, strength, balance, flexibility and movement quality.

-The Pilates equipment can also be used for the rehabilitation of specific injuries such as before and after joint replacement, spinal surgery or post joint reconstruction surgery (knee, ankle, shoulder)
+The Pilates equipment can also be used for the rehabilitation of specific injuries such as before and after joint replacement, spinal surgery or post joint reconstruction surgery (hip, knee, ankle, or shoulder)

 It is a useful form of exercise for many medical conditions such as rheumatoid arthritis, osteoarthritis, Parkinson’s disease and for cancer rehabilitation.

 Many of our older clients use the equipment classes to enhance their strength, flexibility and balance to maintain their quality of life and activities of daily living.